Gary Bettman

 Gary Bruce Bettman (born June 2, 1952) is an American sports executive who serves as the commissioner of the National Hockey League (NHL), a post he has held since February 1, 1993.
 Previously, Bettman was a senior vice president and general counsel to the National Basketball Association (NBA).
 Bettman is a graduate of Cornell University and New York University School of Law.
 Bettman was elected to the Hockey Hall of Fame in 2018.

 He oversaw the expansion of the NHL's footprint across the United States, with eight new teams added during his tenure, bringing the NHL to 32 teams since the start of the 2021–22 season.
 In May 2014, Bettman was named "sports executive of the year" by the SportsBusiness Journal and SportsBusiness Daily.
 In 2016, Bettman was inducted as a member of the International Jewish Sports Hall of Fame.

 Bettman's tenure in the NHL has been controversial.
 He has often been criticized for attempting to give the game a mass appeal, and for expanding the league into non-traditional hockey markets such as the United States' Sun Belt at the expense of the more traditional markets in Canada and the Northern United States.
-Bettman has also been a central figure of three labor stoppages, including the 2004–05 NHL lockout that saw the entire season canceled.
+Bettman has also been a central figure in three labor stoppages, including the 2004–05 NHL lockout that saw the entire season canceled.
 These controversies have made him unpopular with many fans around the league.

 Education and family

-Bettman was born to a Jewish family in Queens, New York.
+Bettman was born in Queens, New York.
 He studied industrial and labor relations at Cornell University in Ithaca, New York, where he was a brother of the Alpha Epsilon Pi fraternity, and graduated in 1974.
 After receiving a Juris Doctor degree from New York University School of Law in 1977, Bettman joined the New York City law firm of Proskauer Rose Goetz & Mendelsohn.

 Bettman lives with his wife, Shelli, and their three children Lauren, Jordan, and Brittany.
 He is a resident of Saddle River, New Jersey.
 His half-brother Jeffrey Pollack is also a sports executive and served as President of the XFL from 2018 to 2021.